-Hi, I’m Michael Ryan, and after 25+ years as a financial planner.
+Hi, I’m Michael Ryan, and after 3 decades as a financial planner.
 I’ve seen it all: the crippling weight of student loans, the anxiety of living paycheck to paycheck, the shame of credit card debt spiraling out of control.

 I’ve sat across from tearful clients, feeling utterly lost.
 But I’ve also witnessed incredible transformations.
 People taking charge of their finances, paying off mountains of debt, and building the lives they dreamed of.